 He gained over many friend, and won some battles against his rivals.

-And about 180 thousand soldiers fought the battle here, but Tokugawa won in a brief period of one day.
+About 180 thousand soldiers fought the battle there, but Tokugawa won easily within a day.

 This battle is called "Battle of Sekigahara", and is well-known in Japanese people.

-He was assigned to "Shogun", and he opened a new government at Edo (Tokyo today).
+He was assigned to new "Shogun", and he opened a new government at Edo (Tokyo today).

-During this long period, the Tokugawa family governed Japan for 15 generations.
+During this long period, Tokugawa family governed Japan for 15 generations.

-The government closed the country for national stability, except a few
+The government closed the country for national stability.

-Christian religion had come from Europe in 1549, but the government forbad the Christian faith.
+Christian religion had come from Europe in 1549, but the government forbad the Christian faith in 1614.